The Two Rivers and the Four Lakes

 A zigzag bridge leads to Mid-lake Isle, which is dotted with long open-sided corridors, waterside pavilions and ancient buildings.
 Built in the Song Dynasty (960-1279), Blue Ribbon Bridge, now called Sun Bridge, separates the lakes.
 The two lakes together were often referred to as Round Lake.

 The 1.5-hour cruise is well worth the price as it offers a chance to view Guilin’s tranquil mountain and water scenery, along with traditional Chinese architecture, ancient inscriptions on the bridge arches and well-maintained park-style lake frontage, from the best vantage point: on the water itself.

 The cruises run during the daytime and in the evening, affording the opportunity to see the scenery or the fantasy nighttime illuminations.
-The waterways are extensive, and the full cruise lasts for some 90 minutes.

 Two kinds of cruise boats are available — standard and luxury — the cruise is far cheaper in the daytime and some cruises do not cover the entire area, so make sure you get the cruise you want.

 The cruise usually begins from a pier near Liberation Bridge (Jiefang Qiao) opposite Seven Star Park.
 The cruise boat heads up the crystal clear Li River past a verdant green island to Folded Brocade Hill (Diecai Shan).
 Round the back of the hill there is a system of lock gates, which lift the boat up to the level of the city lakes.